Infineon/btsdk-host-apps-bt-ble/client_control/README.txt

 Device Manager
 ++++++++++++++
 - Open port:
-  This button is used to open or close the serial port used by the AIROC Eval board.
+  This button is used to open or close the serial port used by the AIROC(TM) Eval board.
-  Opening the serial port is the first step for using the application downloaded to the board by AIROC SDK.
+  Opening the serial port is the first step for using the application downloaded to the board.
   Select the "Baud rate" and "Flow Control" options as appropriate to match the settings for the embedded app.
 - Pairable:
   This option enables or disables pairing from a peer device.